HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models: Annotation for BEHAVE Dataset

-\myparagraph{Textual Descriptions.} In \cref{tab:texts}, we showcase a selection of our annotated textual descriptions for the BEHAVE dataset~\cite{bhatnagar22behave}.
-Initially, we manually annotate the interaction types and the specific human body parts involved, delineating actions like ``lift'' associated with the ``left hand'' or ``hold'' involving ``two hands''.
-Subsequently, to generate complete sentences, we leverage the capabilities of GPT-3.5 to assist in formulating the entirety of the description.
+\myparagraph{Examples of Annotated Textual Descriptions.} In \Tref{tab:texts}, we showcase a selection of our annotated textual descriptions for the BEHAVE dataset~\citep{bhatnagar22behave}.

+\myparagraph{Analysis of Annotated Textual Descriptions.} All text descriptions encompass 36 distinct interaction verbs associated with 20 different objects. \Fref{fig:word_freq} illustrates the frequency of each verb, indicating their respective occurrences.

-\myparagraph{Affordance Data.} Our affordance data includes human contact labels, object contact points, and object state labels.
+\myparagraph{Affordance Data.} Our affordance data includes 8-dimensional human contact labels and object contact points.
 We employ \textit{chamfer distance} to measure the distance between all human body joints and object surface points.
-Following a predefined distance threshold $\gamma=0.1$, we identify the two nearest contact points on the object surface corresponding to the 8 primary human body joints.
-In scenarios involving single-joint interactions (e.g., \textit{lift a box using the left hand}), we index only one human contact joint and pair it with two object contact points sharing the same position.
+Following a predefined distance threshold $\gamma=0.12$, we identify the 8 contact points on the object surface corresponding to the 8 primary human body joints.
 Subsequently, we derive the human contact labels by encoding the indexes of contact joints into an 8-dimensional vector represented by binary values.
-Finally, we manually assign binary labels to denote the object state.